Skip to main content

 Experience-Based Techniques

-In essence, this technique is majorly based on the QA teams' experience.
-The testing outcome depends on the testers' skills, intuitions, and experience.
-Following is the categorization of the experienced-based technique:
+This technique is mainly based on the QA team’s experience.
+The testing outcome depends on the testers’ skills, intuitions, and experience.
+The following is the categorization of the experience-based technique:

 Error guessing